vkavitska/mini-blog-react-redux/README.md

 * Webpack.

 #### This project get 100 posts using API [JSONPlaceholder](https://jsonplaceholder.typicode.com/).
 When page is loaded you can see posts name and posts body.
-When you clicked on the post you can see detailed information - comments and user information.
+When you clicked on the button 'Learn more' you can see detailed information - comments and user information.

 In postsAPI.js we fetch this posts information by using fetch Api - method fetch() to the URL:
 ```